RegionsAfghanistan Indo-Pacific Pakistan South Asia

 Afghanistan human rights defender Horia Mosadiq provides an analysis of the current situation for human rights defenders and other civil society actors on the ground.

-Harris Samad is assistant director of the Atlantic Council’s South Asia Center as well as co-founder and editor of SouthAsiaSource, the Center’s blog on US-South Asia and South Asian affairs.
+Harris Samad is associate director of the Atlantic Council’s South Asia Center as well as co-founder and lead editor of SouthAsiaSource, the Center’s blog on US-South Asia and South Asian affairs.
 His interests and work focus primarily on US-Pakistan relations; the regional geopolitics of Pakistan-Afghanistan relations; illicit finance and smuggling in Afghanistan; civil-military relations in Pakistan; and the role of structural inequalities in conflict in South Asia and the Middle East.

 Previously, Harris worked as a conflict resolution fellow at Georgetown University, where he focused on the effects of development assistance on economic and human security outcomes between strategically and non-strategically related allies.
 He also worked previously at the Embassy of Iraq in Washington, DC as well as with NGO Legacy International.